Should You Password-Protect Your Portfolio? Pros & Cons Explained

 - Client Agreements: Some clients may require password protection to comply with non-disclosure agreements (NDAs).

-Drawbacks of Password-Protecting Your Portfolio {#drawbacks-of-password-protecting-your-portfolio}
+Drawbacks of Password-Protecting Your Portfolio

-- Reduced Accessibility: Potential clients may find it frustrating to request access.
+While there are benefits, there are also potential downsides:- Reduced Accessibility: Potential clients may find it frustrating to request access.

 - Technical Challenges: Not all platforms support easy password implementation.